SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 	- Ferdiand got assinated by the black hand, this caused the war.
 		- for ferdinand getting assinated to cause such a large scale war, larger factors must have been at play.
 	- exactly what state caused what is heavily debated
+		- it could have been the germans, who attempted to destroy serbia

 - tenstion and alliances